Pacific Wrecks

 Aircraft History

-Built by Douglas at Santa Monica.
+Built by Douglas in Santa Monica.
 Constructors Number 4836.
 Delivered to the U.S. Army Air Force (USAAF) as C-53-DO Skytrooper serial number 41-20066.
-Assigned to Air Transport Command (ATC) with Tail code 62-TG-66.
+Assigned to Air Transport Command (ATC) with tail code 62-TG-66.
 No known nickname or nose art.
-Ferried overseas to South West Pacific Area (SWPA).
-In Australia assigned call sign VH-CDW.
+Ferried overseas to Australia and assigned call sign VH-CDW.

 Wartime History

 On February 26, 1942 took off from Perth piloted by 1st Lt Ray Vandiver, co-pilot 1st Lt Melvin C. Lewis, crew chief Sgt Milford W. Lambert and radio operator Pfc Melvin C. Scharp on a flight bound for Broome Airfield then onward to Darwin.
-Aboard were two Australian passengers: David Campbell and Jack Lyons who were telegraphists for the Postmaster-General's Department (PMG) in Western Australia and members of the Australian Army Reserve who were aboard to join an Australian Army signals unit at Darwin.
-In the darkness, the pilots Broome and flew another 400 miles before force landing wheels up in the only clear area near Vansittart Bay about six miles southwest of Truscott.
+Aboard were two Australian passengers: David Campbell and Jack Lyons both telegraphists for the Postmaster-General's Department (PMG) in Western Australia and members of the Australian Army Reserve who were aboard to join an Australian Army signals unit in Darwin.
+In the darkness, the pilots flew another 400 miles before force landing wheels up in the only clear area they spotted near Vansittart Bay about six miles southwest of Truscott.
 When this aircraft failed to arrive it was officially listed as Missing In Action (MIA) until the crash site was spotted.

 Fates of the Crew